Spotted a beautiful peacock waiting for the rain.

 He was waiting for the rain to come.
 He was waiting to dance with all his craziness.
 He was waiting for his peahen to notice him and talk to him at the earliest.

 But there was no rain.
 And there was no peahen.

-The peacock is not only waiting for the rain, he’s waiting to express himself fully and show his true self to someone who matters to him the most.
+The peacock is not only waiting for the rain, but he’s also waiting to express himself fully and show his true self to someone who matters to him the most.

-The wait of the peacock reminds me that no matter what beauty one possesses or what credentials one has acquired in his life, he always wants something else to include in his being.
+The waiting of the peacock reminds me that no matter what beauty one possesses or what credentials one has acquired in his life, he always wants something else to include in his being.